sumonbis/LinkPrediction/README.md

 # Performance Benchmarking for Link Prediction Algorithms in Social Networks

-For the past one decade social network has gained a lot of popularity and more users are making their online presence to connect with each other.
-Hence it brings up new challenges of analyzing data generated from these users.
-One such analyses is the social connection between two users.
+For the past one decade, social network has gained a lot of popularity and more users are making their online presence to connect.
+Hence, it brings up new challenges for analyzing data generated from these users.
+One such analysis is the social connection between two users.
 A lot of work has been done in the past with regard to link analysis.
 From a given snapshot of a social network database, we can predict for a given person (or the entire network), the people who she can be potentially connected to, by analyzing her existing links.
 Although